 County Farm Bureaus recognized for excellence of local programs

-Farm Bureaus in Albemarle, Bland, Campbell, Prince William-Fairfax and Washington were recognized Nov.
-27 by Virginia Farm Bureau Federation for their work in educating the public and promoting agriculture and Farm Bureau.
+Farm Bureaus in the counties of Hanover, Nottoway, Powhatan, Russell, Stafford and Tazewell were recognized Dec.
+2 by Virginia Farm Bureau Federation for their work in educating the public and promoting agriculture and Farm Bureau.

-As a result of their cultivation and retention of members and their promotional and community activities, the five organizations received Best in State and New Horizon awards at the 2018 VFBF Annual Convention in Hot Springs.
+As a result of their cultivation and retention of members and their promotional and community activities, the six organizations received Best in State and New Horizon awards at the 2015 VFBF Annual Convention in Norfolk.

-VFBF presented three New Horizon Awards in recognition of new and innovative county Farm Bureau programs.
+VFBF presented two inaugural New Horizon Awards in recognition of new and innovative county Farm Bureau programs.

 Stafford County Farm Bureau, led by President Shields Jones, received a New Horizon Award for its “Farm Country, Stay Alert” campaign to raise public awareness of requirements and safety issues related to transporting farm equipment on public roads.
 The organization partnered with Virginia Farm Bureau and the Virginia Department of Transportation.

 Russell County Farm Bureau, led by President Bruce Warner, received a New Horizon award for its work to organize the Southwest Virginia Ag Expo with Virginia Cooperative Extension, FFA and other community partners.